williamscole/PONDEROSA/README.md

 | 05 | KING has a low IBD2 threshold for pairs to be considered FS.
 Pairs listed here have abnormally low IBD2 values for a FS pair, but have been inferred as such by KING.
 These are unlikely to be real FS pairs, and PONDEROSA will ignore them. |

 #### _[out]\_PO.txt_
+Pairwise data for parent-offspring present in KING file.
 | Column | Description |
 | ------ | ----------- |
 | PAIR_ID | Unique pair ID for the PO pair |